metaparticle-io/sync/java/README.md

 ```

 ### Deploying leader election
-As with locking, you need to deploy the elector side-car to take advantage of `@metaparticle/sync` elections.
+As with locking, you need to deploy the elector side-car to take advantage of `io.metaparticle.sync` elections.
 Here's an example Kubernetes Deployment which deploys three leader replicas:

 ```yaml
 apiVersion: extensions/v1beta1